VL-CZ/refdocgen/README.md

 ```

 The next time we want to use the same configuration, we just need to run `refdocgen refdocgen.yaml` and the configuration will be loaded from the YAML.

+### Templates
+Currently, only the `Default` documentation template is available.
+However, it is possible to create custom templates, as described in the [official documentation](https://vl-cz.github.io/refdocgen/templates/available-templates.html).

 ### Limitations